• Skip to primary navigation

 • Contact

-Home » Modern Farmhouse » Kitchen Chronicles: DIY floating rustic shelves
+Home ยป Modern Farmhouse ยป Kitchen Chronicles: DIY floating rustic shelves

 Kitchen Chronicles: DIY floating rustic shelves

-Published on March 27, 2014 | Updated on February 17, 2022 | By Jenna Sue Modern Farmhouse, DIY Projects
+March 27, 2014 | By Jenna Sue DIY Projects, Modern Farmhouse

 These last few days have flown by!
 With our housewarming party approaching in May, I’ve been tackling a handful of other projects.
 The kitchen is still our priority though, and these DIY rustic floating shelves are the latest addition: